moonline/UW.Olivos-Roche/Paper.rst

 Olivos Roche has a size of around 100 blocks and almost 10'000 inhabitants.
 It's density might be around 90 people per hectare.

+.. raw:: pdf

+   PageBreak

 Walking
 -------

+The streets and avenues are following a grid system.
+Most blocks are around 100m long.
 All blocks count with paved sidewalks.
 A part of the street corners also have curb ramps.
 As the sidewalk is responsibility of the property owners, the are of different size, surface and quality.
+Pedestrian crossings on avenues mostely count with curb ramps.

 .. list-table::
    :class: table-borderless